San Diego Attorney For Expungements And Early Termination Of Probation

 Q: Is My Case Eligible For Expungement?

 A: The first consideration is eligibility.
 Most cases in San Diego courts are eligible for the expungement process.
 As a former prosecutor, I attorney Mark Deniz, have handled hundreds of these motions.
 A few charges are not eligible for expungement, including certain sex offense felony violations in the Penal Code.
-However, recent changes in California law now allow for expungements that were not available in years past.
+However, recent changes in California criminal law now allow for expungements that were not available in years past.

 An effective expungement attorney can carefully evaluate your situation, and also determine whether these changes in the law now allow for an expungement motion pursuant to Penal Code Section 1203.4.
 Misdemeanor and felony violations not otherwise eligible for this motion may still be eligible for a Certificate of Rehabilitation and Pardon, which should also be handled by a skilled attorney.